SaurabhDRao/ansible-playground/roles/install-nodejs/README.md

-Install Docker
+Install NodeJS
 =========

-This role installs the latest docker on Debian family.
+This role installs the latest nodejs and npm on Debian or RedHat families.

 Role Variables
 --------------